imagekit-developer/imagekit-ios/README.md

 iOS Pod for [ImageKit.io](https://imagekit.io) which implements client-side upload and URL generation for use inside an iOS application.

-ImageKit is a complete image optimization and transformation solution that comes with an [image CDN](https://imagekit.io/features/imagekit-infrastructure) and media storage.
-It can be integrated with your existing infrastructure - storages like AWS S3, web servers, your CDN and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.
+ImageKit is a complete image optimization and transformation solution with an [image CDN](https://imagekit.io/features/imagekit-infrastructure) and media storage.
+It can be integrated with your existing infrastructure - storages like AWS S3, web servers, your CDN, and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.

 Swift client for Imagekit Integration